neondatabase/website/content/docs/introduction/branching.md

 ![branch for each developer](/docs/introduction/branching_each_dev.png)

+### Preview deployments

+With Neon's branching capabilities, you can create a branch for each preview deployment.
+You can automate creating a database branch for every pull request in your CI/CD pipeline using the Neon API.
+If you use Vercel, the Neon Vercel Integration automates this task for you.
+For more information, see [Connect with the Neon Vercel integration](/docs/guides/vercel).

 ### Testing

 Branching enables testers to use the most recent production data.
 Testers can create branches for testing schema changes, validating new queries, or testing potentially destructive queries before deploying them into production.
 A branch is isolated from its parent branch but has all of the parent branch's data up to the point of branch creation, which eliminates the effort involved in hydrating a database.
 Tests can also run on separate branches in parallel, with each branch having dedicated compute resources.

 ![test environment branches](/docs/introduction/branching_test.png)

+For a simple example showing how you can use a branch to test queries, refer to [Test queries with branching](/docs/tutorial/test-queries), in the _Neon tutorial_.

 Another testing scenario enabled by branching is tracking down corruption or data quality issues.
 For example, you can create and dispose of multiple point-in-time branches to determine when a corruption or data quality issue first appeared.